Unreliability and inconvenience put off those already taking a stand for environment

 Helena Thomas, 38, is a receptionist at a doctor’s surgery in Cardiff Bay.
 Mrs Thomas has owned an electric car for nearly three years and said that the environment was the main factor in switching from her old gas guzzler.

-She said: “I’m glad to see the council pushing for greener public transport but there’s no guarantee it will be as reliable as it needs to be.
+“I’m glad to see the council pushing for greener public transport but there’s no guarantee it will be as reliable as it needs to be,” she said.

 “I spend a lot of time running around, playing taxi driver for my kids, etc. I often need to be somewhere at the drop of a hat and public transport doesn’t always allow that.